usc-isi-i2/t2wml-api/API.md

 The Project class is essentially a container, for a single mapping calculation's various files.
 A central use case for the project is creating an association of files and then being able to upload the project to the T2WML UI.

-The project class properties' consist of a series of containers (arrays, dictionaries) for tracking the various files of the project, and `directory` (required) and `title` (optional, default "Untitled")
+The project class properties' consist of a series of containers (arrays, dictionaries) for tracking the various files of the project, the current state of the project if relevant, and `directory` (required) and `title` (optional, default name of directory folder)

 All the project's files MUST be located in the project's `directory` (sub-directories of this directory are also fine).
 For adding files not located in the directory, see the explanation of the arguments in the adding file functions, below.